Laurie Williams (software engineer): Education and career

 Williams graduated from Lehigh University in 1984, with a bachelor's degree in industrial engineering.
 After earning an M.B.A. from Duke University in 1990, she completed a Ph.D. at the University of Utah in 2000.
 Her dissertation, The Collaborative Software Process, was supervised by Robert R. Kessler.

 She joined the North Carolina State University in 2000, and was named a distinguished professor in 2018.

 Books

 With Robert R. Kessler, Williams is the author of the book Pair Programming Illuminated (Addison-Wesley, 2002).

 With Michele Marchesi, Giancarlo Succi, and James Donovan Wells, she is an author of Extreme Programming Perspectives (Addison-Wesley, 2003).

 Recognition

 In 2009, Williams became one of the two inaugural winners of the ACM SIGSOFT Influential Educator Award, for her work on pair programming in computer science education.
+Two years later, Williams was selected as an ACM Distinguished Member.

 In 2018, Williams was elected as a Fellow of the IEEE "for contributions to reliable and secure software engineering".